abdullah-koc/CS458-Project1-Netflix/README.md

 npm start
 ```

-Steps to run a test case:
+Steps to run a test case: (Selenium is required to run the test cases.
+Install it with `pip install selenium`)

 ```sh
 cd tests
 python3 test_case_1.py
 ```

-If you are going to execute the Facebook Login test cases, configure the dev server to serve pages over HTTPs.
+**NOTE\:** If you are going to execute the Facebook Login test cases, configure the dev server to serve pages over HTTPs.
 To do this, set the `HTTPS` environment variable to `true`, then start the dev server as usual with `npm start`:

 ### Windows (cmd.exe)